Harvard-ATG/scalar-plugin-casauth/README.md

 A plugin for [anvc/scalar](https://github.com/anvc/scalar).

 This plugin allows users to authenticate using CAS in addition to the existing email/password authentication.
+If registration keys are configured in `local_settings.php`, the user will be prompted the first time they attempt to login with CAS.

 ![Login Selection](docs/login_select.png)